-A review of substantiated and unsubstantiated allegations will be reviewed to identify any trends that would warrant any facility or programmatic changes to the staffing plan.
-The facility had one substantiated allegation of sexual abuse and no unsubstantiated allegations of sexual abuse.
+During 2024, the facility had zero substantiated incidents of sexual abuse, zero unsubstantiated incidents of sexual abuse, and three pending cases which a determination h not been made.
+A review of substantiated and unsubstantiated allegations will be reviewed identify any trends that would warrant any facility or programmatic changes to the staffing plan.